matthewc0913/CYOA-project/FIRE/truth.md

+# Own up and tell the truth

-You thold truth and owned up to your actions.
+You told truth and owned up to your actions.

-People accept you being there hero and make your new suit
+People accept you being there hero and make your new suit.

 ---